optionalg/LoadMonitor/README.md

 To use:
 <ul>
 <li>Make a copy of my google spreadsheet: https://docs.google.com/spreadsheet/ccc?key=0As-0hIWBcQmFdGZzSW1YNGdldjVybnJHYkJFeUFHRGc</li>
-<li>Go to your Google Drive account, select the copied spreadsheet and go to 'Share settings'.
-In the share settings copy the key from the 'Link to share' field.
-The key is the obscure string of characters after "key="</li>
+<li>In your copy of the spreadsheet, go to "Form -> Go to live form".
+When you get to the next page, copy the form key.
+The form key is the obscure text after "formkey=" up to the hash ("#") symbol.</li>
 <li>Edit GoogleSheet.py and paste the key into the value FORMKEY</li>
 <li>You may have to edit the ENTRIES dictionary in the event those values change; you can confirm this by going to the live form and viewing the source for each entry field.</li>
 </ul>